justinmend/employeeManager/README.md

 ## Installing HomeBrew
 - Used to install node.
 For more details go to https://brew.sh/
-- In the terminal, copy and paste "/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"", and hit enter.
+- In the terminal, copy and paste the command below
+  - /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+  - Press enter to execute.
 - If you already have HomeBrew, update brew to the latest version by running "brew update" in the terminal.

 ## Installing Node.js/NPM